bassamanator/Sovol-SV06-firmware/README.md

 ### Flash Firmware

-1. Rename `firmware-USB.bin` or `firmware-USART2.bin` to `firmware.bin`.
+⚠️ Make sure the microSD card has been prepared using the instructions found [here](https://github.com/bassamanator/Sovol-SV06-firmware#prepare-the-microsd-card-for-flashing).

-Important: If the file is not renamed, the bootloader will not be updated properly.
+1. Rename whatever firmware file you're using to `firmware.bin`. ⚠️ If the file is not renamed, the bootloader will not be updated properly.
-2. Copy `firmware.bin` to the root directory of the microSD card (make sure the card is in FAT32 format).
+2. Copy `firmware.bin` to the root directory of the microSD card.
-3. Power off the SKR-mini-E3-V3.0.
+3. Power off the skr-mini-E3-V3.0.
 4. Insert the microSD card.
-5. Power on the SKR-mini-E3-V3.0.
+5. Power on the skr-mini-E3-V3.0.
-6. After a few seconds, the SKR-mini-E3-V3.0 should be flashed.
+6. After a few seconds, the skr-mini-E3-V3.0 should be flashed, but wait a full minute just to be sure.
-7. You can confirm that the flash was successful, by running ls /dev/serial/by-id.
+7. You can confirm that the flash was successful, by running `ls -l /dev/serial/by-id/` or `ls -l /dev/serial/by-path/`.
 If the flash was successful, you'll see something like the following:
 <img src="./misc/skr-mini/ls-output.png" width="400" alt='ls output'/>

 ### Download Klipper Configuration